Grades 1, 2 & 3 - Leisurely grades

 This region is known as the Pantry of Spain due to its abundance of vegetable produce and plentiful fruit trees, especially oranges, and in spring the hills and plains are bursting with cherry, almond and fruit blossoms and the air spectacularly fragrant.
 Autumn brings the fruits with an abundance of figs, almonds and avocados.

 We arrive into Valencia airport, meet our coach, and transfer by road (approx. 1 hour) to our hotel in the lovely sea-side resort of Benicassim.
 Depending on our arrival time, there may be the opportunity of an orientation walk before we have dinner in the hotel's restaurant.
+There will also be chance to meet our local guide and talk about the week ahead.

 Located inland, behind Benicassim, lies the Desert de les Palmes Natural Park, which is our destination for today.
 Our walk takes us into the evergreen NP where we see the remains of a Carmelite monastery, old hermitage and wonderful views over the Castellon coastline, including the thousands of orange trees, from where this part of the Spanish coast gets its name.
 6 miles/10kms; 4 hours; A/D 450m.
 Later this afternoon can enjoy a walk along the extensive Benicassim promenade alongside the blue-flag beach and seeing the Belle Epoque architecture of the impressive sea front villas and historical buildings.